TechWomenTribe/introduction_to_python/README.md

 # Test your Python installation

-After you installed Python, and all the needed software to execute Python code on your laptop, now let's see if it works!
+After you installed Python, and all the needed software to execute Python code on your laptop, let's see if it works!

 If you have an Apple Mac Laptop: